Prosecution of James Comey: Indictment

 No arrest warrant was issued.
 On October 3, multiple sources said that FBI agent Chris Ray was suspended or relieved of duty after refusing to arrange a perp walk for Comey in front of media.
 Comey was arraigned on October 8, pleaded not guilty, and was released until trial without conditions.
-The trial is scheduled for January 5, 2026; however, Comey's defense attorney is planning to submit at least two motions to dismiss, including arguments for selective or vindictive prosecution and for Halligan's appointment not having been lawful.
+The trial was scheduled for January 5, 2026; however, Comey's defense attorney announced plans to submit at least two motions to dismiss, including arguments for selective or vindictive prosecution and for Halligan's appointment not having been lawful.